Cohomology theory of Rota-Baxter pre-Lie algebras of arbitrary weights: Introduction

 The notion of a Rota-Baxter operator on a pre-Lie algebra was introduced by Li, Hou and Bai~\cite{LHB07} for the study of bialgebra theory of pre-Lie algebras \cite{B08} and $L$-dendriform algebras \cite{BLN10}.
 Recently, Liu \cite{L20} studied (quasi-)twilled pre-Lie algebras and the associated $L_{\infty}$-algebras and differential graded Lie algebras.
 Later, Liu and Wang \cite{LW20} studied pre-Lie analogues of Poisson-Nijenhuis structures and introduced ON-structures on bimodules over pre-Lie algebras.
 There are some other related work \cite{TBGS19, WSBL}.
 These work all concern Rota-Baxter operators of weight zero.

 Up to now, there was very few study about the Rota-Baxter operators of weight zero on pre-Lie algebras.
 Not to mention studying about the Rota-Baxter operators of arbitrary weight on pre-Lie algebras.
-Thus it is time to study deformation, cohomology theory of Rota-Baxter pre-Lie algebras of arbitrary weight.
+Thus it is time to study deformation, cohomology theory of Rota-Baxter pre-Lie algebras of arbitrary weights.

+In a forthcoming paper, we will study Rota-Baxter pre-Lie algebras from an operadic viewpoint, say, we will exhibit the minimal model of the operad governing Rota-Baxter pre-Lie algebras and deduces from the minimal model the $L_\infty$-structure on the cochain complex of a Rota-Baxter pre-Lie algebra and the notion of homotopy Rota-Baxter pre-Lie algebras.
+We will also compute the cohomology of some examples.
+This paper can be considered as the elementary part of our projet on Rota-Baxter pre-Lie algebras.

 The paper is organized as follows.
 In Section 1, we recall some preliminaries.
 In Section 2, we consider Rota-Baxter pre-Lie algebras of arbitrary weight and introduce their representations.
 We also provide various examples and new constructions.
 In Section 3, we define a cohomology theory for Rota-Baxter pre-Lie algebras of arbitrary weight.
 In Section 4, we justify this cohomology theory by interpreting lower degree cohomology groups as formal deformations.
 In Section 5, we study abelian extensions of Rota-Baxter pre-Lie algebras of arbitrary weight.
 In Section 6, we classify skeletal Rota-Baxter pre-Lie 2-algebra of arbitrary weight using the third cohomology group as applications.
+In the last section, inspired by \cite{AB08}, we construct a chain map from the cochain complex of a Rota-Baxter associative algebra \cite{WZ21} to that of the corresponding Rota-Baxter pre-Lie algebra.

 Throughout this paper, let $\bfk$ be a field of characteristic $0$.
 Except specially stated, vector spaces are $\bfk$-vector spaces and all tensor products are taken over $\bfk$.